HallowayFinch/fincharchive.com/about.md

 ## Relationship to other records

 <p>
-  The Finch Archive at <a href="https://fincharchive.com">fincharchive.com</a> serves as the canonical index: logs, field notes, and referenced artifacts are cataloged here with stable identifiers and checksums.
+  The Finch Archive at <a href="https://fincharchive.com">FinchArchive.com</a> serves as the canonical index: logs, field notes, and referenced artifacts are cataloged here with stable identifiers and checksums.
 </p>

 <p>
-  Related materials and release notes are also published through
+  Related materials and release notes are also published through Substack at
-  <a href="https://www.hallowayfinch.com" rel="noopener">HallowayFinch.com</a>, which may
+  <a href="https://www.hallowayfinch.com" target="_blank" rel="noopener">HallowayFinch.com</a>, which may
   contain drafts, alternate presentations, or out-of-sequence fragments.
 </p>